JulieMillerWealthArt/hello-world/README.md

 # hello-world
 hello-world repository to learn github
-Ummmm well I'm not entirely sure what to write but it would be something like installing an app like Smart Menu
+Ummmm I'm not entirely sure what to write but it would be something like installing an app like Smart Menu